lwerth/2019-October-Resources/unix/index.md

-If you're new to the empowering world of Unix and would like to dive in, you should run through the 5 short pages that comprise the [Unix crash course](/unix/unix-intro).
-Other than that, feel free to check out the other pages under the Unix pull-down menu above and listed below 🙂
+If you're new to the empowering world of Unix and would like to dive in, you should run through the 5 short pages that comprise the Unix crash course.

 <hr style="height:10px; visibility:hidden;" />
 # Some terminology